z5612365-zz/animate_mass_objects/README.md

-Create 2-dim Cube Matrix as you want, and make wave or drop effect on Matrix.
+Create 2-dim Cube Matrix, and make wave or drop effect on Matrix.